 Nutrition for 1 slice (roughly 1 ounce) of thin-sliced Brownberry Sprouted Grain Bread.

 What is sprouted grain bread?
-Sprouted grain bread is made from grains that have been exposed to warm, moist conditions.
+Sprouted bread (often seen as ) is made from grains that have been exposed to warm, moist conditions.
 Sprouted grains help digestion and increase the absorption rate of nutrients in the body.

 Sourdough bread nutrition: 90 Calories, 1g Fat, 16.5g Carbs, 0g Fiber, 1g Sugar, 3g Protein